CiscoSecurity/amp-05-health-checker-windows/README.md

 ![](images/Org_Name.png)

-The REGION is either NAM, EU, or APJC dpending on the region your deployment is located.
+The REGION is either NAM, EU, or APJC depending on the region your deployment is located.

 ### Live Debugging